-- a) Each module, including the dissertation, must be passed independently at a minimum of 50%.
-The final mark for each module will be the average mark derived from each of the assessment types (i.e. personal assignments and examinations). - b) Failure of a written personal assignment / examination. - (i) In cases where students fail to achieve a minimum of 50% in a written assignment, a resubmission will be permitted with a deadline for resubmission of 3 weeks from the publication of the initial results.
-Only one resubmission will be allowed, and the maximum mark awarded for the resubmitted assignment is 50%. - (ii) Students, who fail to achieve a minimum of 50% in a written examination, will be permitted to repeat that examination during the appropriate repeat examinations.
-Students will only be allowed to repeat the examination on one occasion and the maximum mark awarded for the repeated examination is 50%. - Failure of a module. - (i) Obtaining an average of 50% of the available marks in each module (i.e. personal assignments or examination) is required to pass each of the core and optional modules. - (ii) Students must pass term 1 core modules (1-6) before they can progress to term 2.
-Any students who fail these modules in the Michaelmas term examinations will have the opportunity to re-sit these examinations in the first week of the Hilary term (term 2), prior to the commencement of teaching in the Hilary term. - (iii) Modules 7 and 8 are taught in Hilary term and will be assessed in conjunction with the optional modules at term end.
-Any students failing any of the modules 7-15 (apart from the dissertation module 9) will be able to repeat these examinations in August.
+(a) Pass/Fail: Each module, including the dissertation, must be passed independently at a minimum of 50%.
+The final mark for each module will be the weighted average mark derived from each of the assessment types (i.e. personal assignments and examinations).

+(b) Failure of a written personal assignment / examination: In cases where students fail to achieve a minimum of 50% in a written assignment, a re-submission will be permitted with a deadline for re-submission of three weeks from the publication of the initial results.
+Only one re-submission will be allowed, and the maximum mark awarded for the re-submitted assignment is 50%.

+Students, who fail to achieve a minimum of 50% in a written examination, will be permitted to repeat that examination during the appropriate repeat examinations.
+Students will only be allowed to repeat the examination on one occasion and the maximum mark awarded for the repeated examination is 50%.

+(c) Failure of a module: Obtaining an average of 50% of the available marks in each module (i.e. personal assignments or examination) is required to pass each of the core and optional modules.

+Students must pass core modules (1-6) taken in the first term before they can progress to the second term.
+Any students who fail these modules in the Michaelmas term examinations will have the opportunity to re-sit these examinations in the first week of the Hilary term (term 2), prior to the commencement of teaching in the Hilary term.

-Failure of a module on the second attempt, or failure of three or more of the taught modules in total, indicates failure of the whole course requiring exit from the course.
+Modules 7 and 8 are taught in Hilary term and will be assessed in that term.
+Any students failing any of the modules 10-15 will be able to repeat these examinations in August.
+Failure of two or more modules on the second attempt indicates failure of the whole course requiring exit from the course.

-d) Compensation.

-Students who fail a core or optional module, but obtain 45% or more may compensate with another module examination in the same term, up to a maximum of 5%.
-No compensation is allowed for research dissertation or repeat examinations.
+(d) Compensation: Students who fail a core or optional module, but obtain 45% or more may compensate with another module examination in the same term, up to a maximum of 5%.
+No compensation is allowed for the research dissertation.

-e) Dissertation:

-To begin the research project, students must have completed the taught elements for terms 1 and 2 and successfully passed the examinations for core modules 1-6 (term 1).
+(e) Dissertation: To begin the research project, students must have completed the taught elements for both terms and successfully passed the examinations for core modules 1-6 taken in the first term.
 The dissertation module must be passed.
 Compensation is not possible for the dissertation; neither can the dissertation be used to compensate for any of the taught modules.